 This will allow your Model 3 to receive charging power up to 7.2kW (where supply current is 32A).

-If you know you will be often be using both 32A and 20A outlets, then the most cost effective choice is to buy our Gen2 Mobile Connector Bundle which is the cheapest option for using 20A and 32A outlets on your Tesla.
+If you know you will be connecting to both 32A and 20A outlets, then the most cost effective choice is to buy our Gen2 Mobile Connector Bundle which is the cheapest option for using 20A and 32A outlets to charge your Tesla.
 If you’d like to save the most amount of weight and space in your boot, then purchasing two Gen2 tails fitted with 32A and 20A plugs is also an option, but at a higher cost compared to the bundle.

 This adaptor has an internal circuit that monitors the plug temperature and communicates with the car when to initiate the charging session.
 We use a thicker cable for maximum efficiency and it also is more comfortable to grip onto when connecting and disconnecting it from your Tesla vehicle’s mobile connector.